TECHNOLOGY

 Newcastle Uni and redT team up for energy storage

-Energy storage specialist redT energy is working with Newcastle University in the UK to research and develop the first hybrid energy storage system
+redT energy is working with Newcastle University to develop the first hybrid energy storage system

 Staff reporter